 The Chaplain has a particular responsibility for the spiritual underpinnings of the College.
-This includes the conduct of the Commencement, Founders' Day and Final Services and regular Morning Prayer in the Chapel, and being available for advice and counselling of a personal and spiritual nature.
+This includes the conduct of the Commencement, Founders' Day, and Final Services and regular Morning Prayer in the Chapel, and being available for advice and counselling of a personal and spiritual nature.

-We are delighted that the Rev'd Canon Stephen (Steve) Daughtry has been appointed Chaplain of St Mark's College from February 2024.
+The Rev'd Canon Stephen (Steve) Daughtry has served as Chaplain of St Mark's College since February 2024.

-Steve will normally be in College three days each week, and his office is located in the Vestry, which is the room behind the Chapel.
+Steve is normally in College three days each week, and his office is located in the Vestry, which is the room behind the Chapel.

-Steve has served for the last nine years as Parish Priest at Holy Innocents Anglican Church in Belair, where he was previously a Lay Minister.
+Steve previously served for nine years as Parish Priest at Holy Innocents Anglican Church in Belair, where he was previously a Lay Minister.

-Steve is also Education Missioner for the Anglican Board of Mission (ABM), and he will continue in that part-time role while serving as part-time Chaplain at St Mark's.
+Steve also serves in the part-time role of Education Missioner for the Anglican Board of Mission (ABM) while serving as part-time Chaplain at St Mark's.